ttamg/mlflow-postgres/README.md

 The current official Docker image for MLFlow does not include the Postgres dependencies at this current time.
 Errors when running say that `psycopg2` is not installed.
 This image is a simple copy of the official image with the extra dependency installed.

+This also includes the dependencies required for Azure Blob Storage `azure-storage-blob`.

 There look to be official images coming soon.

 ## Local build